lishiyo/twincore-prototype/memory-bank/v0/dataSchema.md

   "doc_id": "uuid | null", // Source document ID, if applicable. **For transcript_snippet, this MUST be the consistent ID of the parent transcript Document.**
   "message_id": "uuid | null", // Source message ID, if applicable
-  // --- IDs for future use (keep nullable for prototype) --- "preference_id": "uuid | null", // If this chunk is an explicit preference statement "vote_id": "uuid | null", // If this chunk is rationale for a specific vote "team_id": "uuid | null",
+  // --- IDs for future use (keep nullable for prototype) --- "derived_decision_id": "uuid | null", // If this chunk led to a decision "derived_action_id": "uuid | null",   // If this chunk led to an action item "derived_blocker_id": "uuid | null",  // If this chunk identified a blocker "derived_risk_id": "uuid | null",     // If this chunk identified a risk "preference_id": "uuid | null",     // If this chunk is an explicit preference statement "vote_id": "uuid | null",           // If this chunk is rationale for a specific vote "agent_action_id": "uuid | null",   // If this chunk is a log from an agent action "team_id": "uuid | null",
   "org_id": "uuid | null",